cstringham/onedrive-activity/README.md

 # OneDrive Activity
 This module aims to simplify the process of auditing and documenting the activity of a OneDrive account.
-It provides a function that allow the user to generate a report of activities from the Unified Audit Log of a OneDrive account.
+It provides a function that allows the user to generate a report of activities from the Unified Audit Log of a OneDrive account.
 The report is saved in a CSV file and contains the following information:
+- ActivityDateTime
+- ActivityDateTime(UTC)
 - RecordType
 - Operation
 - Workload